 THIS EXHIBITION HAS NOW CLOSED.

-This exhibition is on display in the Tournament gallery, Leeds
+This exhibition was on display in the Tournament gallery, Leeds in 2011.

-Working in conjunction with the local community and community based artists, these exhibitions will showcase very personal reactions to our collection and their history.
+It was the first in the series of Inspired by… exhibitions.
+Working in conjunction with the local community and community-based artists, these exhibitions showcase very personal reactions to our collection and their history.

 Sean Casey is an illustrator from Leeds, who is inspired by the craft of the armourer.